 There are so many good shoes for weightlifting out there these days.
-Amazon has a ton of great shoes that you can check out to get an idea of what is on the market, as well as my reviews here.
-I only see importing as an option if you are highly determined to get a pair of these shoes, because you’re going to have to pay extra to get them.
+I’ve covered many in my reviews on here that are great.
+I only see importing as an option if you are highly determined to get a pair of these shoes.
+For anyone but an elite lifter, the trouble isn’t worth it in my opinion.

 I have no doubt they are great, but the wooden heel really doesn’t have any advantages compared to the TPU used by modern weightlifting shoes.
 It might have held some advantage in the past prior to synthetics being as quality as they are today, but it’s negligible today.

 ASICS weightlifting shoes might be hard to find.
 However, if you do a lot of CrossFit I highly recommend the Lift cross trainers.
 While not being meant for strictly weightlifting, they have received a ton of great press that ASICS of all types are known for.